What is healthy food for kids?

 Fruit and vegetables

 Fruit and vegies give your child energy, vitamins, anti-oxidants, fibre and water.
-They help protect your child against diseases later in life, including diseases like heart disease, stroke and some cancers.
+These nutrients help to protect your child from diseases later in life, including diseases like heart disease, stroke and some cancers.

 Encourage your child to choose fruit and vegetables at every meal and for snacks.
 This includes fruit and vegies of different colours, textures and tastes, both fresh and cooked.

-If your child seems to be ‘fussy’ about eating fruit and vegies, it doesn’t mean he’ll never like them.
-Did you know that if your child sees you eating a wide range of vegetables and fruit, he’s more likely to try them too?
+Many children seem to be ‘fussy’ about eating fruit and vegies.
+You can help by being a healthy eating role model.
+If your child sees you eating a wide range of vegetables and fruit, your child is more likely to try them too.

 Grain foods include bread, pasta, noodles, breakfast cereals, couscous, rice, corn, quinoa, polenta, oats and barley.
-These foods give your child the energy she needs to grow, develop and learn.
+These foods give children the energy they need to grow, develop and learn.

 Reduced-fat dairy foods

 Key dairy foods are milk, cheese and yoghurt.
-These foods are high in protein and calcium, which helps to build strong bones and teeth.
+These foods are good sources of protein and calcium.
 Try to offer your child different kinds of dairy each day – for example, drinks of milk, cheese slices or bowls of yoghurt.

-Children aged over two years should have reduced-fat dairy products.
+Children aged over two years can have reduced-fat dairy products.